International Museum of Surgical Science

-Operated by the International College of Surgeons, the International Museum of Surgical Science in Chicago reveals the intricate history of this curious field.
+Operated by the International College of Surgeons, the International Museum of Surgical Science in Chicago reveals the long, complicated history of this curious field.
 In 1935, Dr. Max Thorek founded the International College of Surgeons in Geneva to promote exchange between surgeons.
 In 1954, he founded the museum in Chicago (his childhood home).
-The museum also was a useful tool for educating the public about advancements in the surgery.
+The museum also was a hall of fame for doctors and tool to educate the public about advancements in the field.

 Obscura Day location: April 9, 2011.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook